LeonardoDL/Laminaria/README.md

 - Have Spotify Premium
 - Have at least one device with Spotify open in it
 - Clear your playback
-	- Open you playback queue
+	- Open your playback queue
 	- Press the 'Clear' button
 	- If it's already clear, no button will appear
 - If you're going to use the Intershuffle method of shuffling, make sure you have at list one music that is shared between playlists (the song doesn't need to be the same for